 Community engagement can take many forms and requires flexibility to respond to the nature, complexity and impact of the issue/s involved.
+Community engagement is multifaceted and requires a standard of consultation that appropriately responds to the nature, complexity and impact of the issue/s involved.

 This policy emphasises that the community should be kept informed throughout consultation processes and receive feedback that demonstrates how their input has influenced decisions.
 Council also recognises that the range of methodologies utilised may be dependent on the resources that are available.

-Council recognises that under various legislation, for example the Local Government Act 1993, it has obligations in relation to participation, consultation and engagement.
+Finally, Council recognises that under various legislation, for example the Local Government Act 1993, it has obligations in relation to participation, consultation and engagement.
 To facilitate this commitment to the community/civil society, Council will aim to continually improve its capacity and performance in community engagement through resource development, review and evaluation of its community engagement practices.